Joe Pasternak: MGM

 Pasternak bounced back with In the Good Old Summertime (1949) with Garland and Johnson, and introduced Mario Lanza in That Midnight Kiss with Kathryn Grayson, which was a solid hit.
 Nancy Goes to Rio with Powell, a remake of It's a Date, made a minor loss.
 In 1950, The Toast of New Orleans with Grayson was a solid hit, as was Duchess of Idaho with Williams.
 Pasternak produced the final Judy Garland film at MGM, Summer Stock in 1950, co-starring Gene Kelly, and then had the biggest hit of his career to date with The Great Caruso (1951), a vehicle for Mario Lanza which made almost $4 million in profit for the studio.
 After the popular Rich, Young and Pretty (1951) with Powell, Pasternak made a film noir with Mickey Rooney, The Strip (1951) which flopped.

-More typical was Skirts Ahoy!
+Typical was Skirts Ahoy!
 (1952) with Esther Williams; The Merry Widow (1952) with Lana Turner and Fernando Lamas; and Because You're Mine (1952) with Lanza.
 Small Town Girl (1953) with Powell lost money, as did Latin Lovers (1953) with Turner and Ricardo Montalbán, but Easy to Love (1953) with Williams and Johnson was another hit.

 Pasternak again tried a drama, this time with Turner, Flame and the Flesh (1954), but it was not a notable success.
 However, The Student Prince (1954) with Ann Blyth and Edmund Purdom miming to Mario Lanza singing, was a huge success.
 Pasternak did Hit the Deck (1955) with Powell, Vic Damone and Debbie Reynolds, which was popular but failed to recoup its cost.
 Athena in 1955 with Powell, Reynolds, Damone and Purdom, was a straight out flop.
 Meet Me in Las Vegas (1955) with Charisse was well received, but failed to recoup its cost.

 The industry was changing, and musicals were becoming increasingly unprofitable for MGM.
 Conversely, a tough biopic Pasternak produced about Ruth Etting, Love Me or Leave Me (1955), starring Doris Day and James Cagney, was a hit.
-In 1956, Pasternak published his memoir, Easy the Hard Way.
-Pasternak had two big flop musicals, The Opposite Sex (1956), a remake of The Women with Allyson, and Ten Thousand Bedrooms (1957) with Dean Martin.
+In 1956, Pasternak published his memoir Easy the Hard Way.
+Pasternak had two big flop musicals, The Opposite Sex (1956), a remake of The Women (1939) with Allyson, and Ten Thousand Bedrooms (1957) with Dean Martin.
 Also unsuccessful was the Jean Simmons comedy This Could Be the Night (also 1957).
 It was then time for a change.